sh13y/epic-free-games-telegram-notifier/README.md

 # Epic Free Games Telegram Notifier

-Welcome to the **Epic Free Games Telegram Notifier**! 🎮
+Welcome to the **Epic Free Games Telegram Notifier**!

 ## What does it do?

-This nifty little script fetches the latest free games from the Epic Games Store and sends a notification to your Telegram chat.
+This script fetches the latest free games from the Epic Games Store and sends a notification to your Telegram chat.
 Never miss out on a free game again!

 ## How to use it?